With silica gel, you can easily preserve flowers or make your own potpourri.

 5. Continue to gently pour silica gel onto each flower until all are covered.

 6. Seal the container and move it to a shelf for drying.
 Make sure that you don’t tip or shift the contents.
 In fact, it is best to not move the container until you are ready to remove the flowers.

 7. After 2 – 6 days, check to see if the drying is complete.
 Drying times will vary based on the type of flower.

 1. Remove the top of the container and gently pour out enough of the silica gel to expose a portion of the petals.

 2. Remove each flower and gently shake out the silica gel crystals.

 3. Using a new air-tight container, cover the bottom with a thin layer of silica gel and place the dried flowers inside the container for storage.

 4. Seal the container and store for future use.

-To determine if the flower dry silica gel is suitable for drying, verify that some of the crystals are still blue.
+To determine if the silica gel is suitable for drying, verify that some of the crystals are still blue.
 If the blue crystals have faded to white or pink the silica gel will need to be recharged.